haacked/haacked.com/_posts/2015/2015-06-29-git-migrate.markdown

 In a blog post I wrote last year, [GitHub Flow Like a Pro with these 13 Git aliases](http://haacked.com/archive/2014/07/28/github-flow-aliases/), I wrote about some aliases I use to support my workflow.

 Well now I have one more to add to this list.
 I decided to call this alias, `migrate`.
+Here's the definition for the alias.
+Notice that it uses `git rebase --onto` which we used for the second scenario I described.
+It turns out that this happens to work for the first scenario too.

 ```
     migrate = "!f(){ git branch $1 && git reset @{u} --hard && git rebase --onto ${2-master} @{u} $1; }; f"